islamhaqq/UnrealEngineDeepDive/README.md

 * Drivers
 * Hardware

-To keep the project modular, many Engine features are separated out into optional Plugins, while core components are under `Source`.
+To keep the project modular, many features such as the Gameplay Ability System are separated out into optional Plugins, while core components are under `Source`.

+## Hardware Layer

-## Entry Point
+### Entry Point

 The entry point for the engine depends on the platform.
 Every Windows program has an entry-point function called `WinMain`.
 Unreal Engine's entry point for Windows, like all other game engines, is the `WinMain` function defined in `Windows/LaunchWindows.cpp`.
 The [Quake 2 engine](https://github.com/id-Software/Quake-2/blob/master/win32/sys_win.c#L594), for example, also has the identically named function.